 Another potential way to add positive payment history to your credit report is with a credit builder loan.
 Like secured credit cards, credit builder loans tend to be easier to qualify for even if you lack previous credit history or have bad credit.

-A credit builder account, like any other type of new credit, will not erase past credit problems.
+A credit builder loan, like any other type of new credit, will not erase past credit problems.
 The FCRA allows most negative credit information to stay on your credit report for 7-10 years.
 But a credit builder loan that you pay on time could help you build positive credit that might help you over time.

 Adding new, positive accounts to your credit report may help you build a better credit score in time.
 But it’s also important to avoid common mistakes (like those below) so you’re not disappointed with the results of your credit-building efforts.